 The Contractor must show demonstrable and sustained improvement toward meeting AHCCCS Minimum Performance Standards (MPS) or other established standard as identified by AHCCCS.
 AHCCCS will require the Contractor to implement a Corrective Action Plan (CAP) for measures that are below the MPS/established standard.
 AHCCCS may require the implementation of a CAP for measures that show a statistically significant decrease in its rate even if it meets or exceeds the MPS/established standard.
 AHCCCS may also require the Contractor to conduct a chart audit for validation of any performance measure that falls below the MPS/established standard.
+AHCCCS may also require the Contractor to conduct a chart audit for validation of any performance measure that falls below the MPS/established standard.
 AHCCCS may impose sanctions on the Contractor, if it does not show statistically significant improvement in its official rates.
 Sanctions may also be imposed for statistically significant declines of official rates, even if they meet or exceed the MPS/established standard; for any rate that does not meet the AHCCCS MPS/established standard; or a rate that has a significant impact to the aggregate rate for the State.
-AHCCCS may require the

-Contractor to demonstrate that they are allocating increased administrative resources to improving rates for a particular measure or service area.
+AHCCCS may require the Contractor to demonstrate that they are allocating increased administrative resources to improving rates for a particular measure or service area.
 In addition, AHCCCS may require the Contractor to implement a CAP or participate in mandatory workgroup activities when statistically significant declines in the aggregate rate(s) are identified.

-The Contractor shall monitor and report all Centers for Medicare and Medicaid Services (CMS) Core Set measures and may be required to monitor and report select NCQA HEDIS® or other AHCCCS-required measures, as mandated by AHCCCS, for the applicable Contract Year.
-The Contractor is to refer to Section F, Attachment F4, Performance Measures table that are inclusive of required performance measures and associated standards in place at the time the Contract was made effective.
+The Contractor shall monitor and report all Centers for Medicare and Medicaid Services (CMS) Core Set measures and may be required to monitor and report select NCQA HEDIS[®] or other AHCCCS-required measures, as mandated by AHCCCS, for the applicable Contract Year.
 The Contractor is required to monitor and report all measures included within the applicable CMS Core Measure Set for the reporting period at the time of its publication, despite their inclusion within the referenced Performance Measures tables.

-Quality Improvement Corrective Action Plans: An evidence-based corrective action plan (CAP) inclusive of elements outlined in AMPM Policy 920 must be received by AHCCCS within 30 days of the notification from AHCCCS of the deficiency(s).
+Quality Improvement Corrective Action Plans: An evidence-based CAP inclusive of elements specified in AMPM Policy 920 must be received by AHCCCS within 30 days of the notification from AHCCCS of the deficiency(s).
 Proposed CAPs must be approved by AHCCCS prior to implementation and CAP updates shall be submitted at intervals specified by AHCCCS.
 In addition, AHCCCS may conduct one or more follow-up desktop or on-site reviews to verify compliance with a CAP.
-Contractors shall implement an evidence-based corrective action plan (CAP) inclusive of elements outlined in AMPM Policy 920 within 30 days of notification from AHCCCS of a quality improvement (QI) related deficiency(s).
-The Contractor shall also identify and implement additional CAPs based on self-identified opportunities for improvement, as supported by root cause analysis, external/internal data, surveillance of trends, or other information available to the Contractor.
+Contractors shall implement an evidence-based CAP inclusive of elements specified in AMPM Policy 920 within 30 days of notification from AHCCCS of a Quality Improvement (QI) related deficiency(s).
+The Contractor shall also identify and implement additional CAPs based on self-identified opportunities for improvement, as supported by root cause analysis, external/internal data, surveillance of trends, or other information available to the

+Contractor.
 Self-implemented CAPs and associated CAP updates shall be submitted upon AHCCCS request.

-If an extension of time is needed to complete a report, the Contractor may submit a formal request via email communication before the deliverable due date to the AHCCCS/DHCM, Operations Compliance Officer and Quality Improvement Team Manager, in accordance with AMPM Policy 920 requirements.
+If an extension of time is needed to complete the submission, the Contractor may submit a formal request via email communication before the deliverable due date to the AHCCCS/DHCM, Operations Compliance Officer and Quality Improvement Team Manager, in accordance with AMPM Policy 920 requirements.